A Forward Reachability Perspective on Control Barrier Functions and Discount Factors in Reachability Analysis: Introduction

-\section{Introduction}
+\section{\jcnote{Introduction}}

 Safety guarantees are essential for control design in many applications.
 In this article, we focus on safety problems that can be represented by ensuring that system states satisfy specific constraints over an indefinite time horizon.
 An effective strategy for ensuring state trajectories stay within the desired constraint region involves identifying a subset where the trajectory can remain for an infinite duration.
-Then, the control policy that renders the trajectories invariant within this set will ensure that the system remains safe.
-Sets exhibiting these properties are referred to as \textit{control invariant sets} \cite{blanchini1999set}, and are key to various methods for designing safe control policies in the literature \cite{Wabersich2023}.
-As such, the theoretical analysis of control invariance offers valuable insights for the development of safe control policies.
+Sets exhibiting these properties are referred to as \textit{control invariant sets} \cite{blanchini1999set}, and are key to various methods for designing safe control policies \cite{Wabersich2023}.
+The theoretical analysis of control invariance offers valuable insights for the development of safe control policies.

+Control invariant sets can be computed using set-theoretic and optimization-based approaches.
+For example, convex and scalable methods for computing robust control invariant sets of nonlinear systems have been proposed in~\cite{fiacchini2010computation, schafer2023scalable,comelli2024inner,brown2023computing}.
+These approaches offer computational advantages and scalability, but typically rely on restrictive assumptions such as convexity, or specific set parameterizations.

-A typical way of characterizing a control invariant set is by using a scalar function whose zero-superlevel set defines the invariant set, known as the barrier certificate \cite{Prajna2006}.
-This concept has evolved into the notion of a \textit{control barrier function} (CBF) \cite{Ames2016}, which mandates that the function satisfies a particular differential inequality condition.
-By enforcing this condition, control policies ensure not just the safety at the boundary of the set, but also a smooth deceleration of trajectories as they approach it.
-This condition will be called the \textit{\cbfconstraint}~in this article.
+In contrast, approaches that characterize control invariant sets using a scalar function---referred to as the barrier certificate~\cite{Prajna2006}, do not explicitly require such assumptions.
+This concept has evolved into the notion of a \textit{control barrier function} (CBF)~\cite{Ames2016}, which mandates that the function satisfy a particular differential inequality condition.
+By enforcing this condition, control policies ensure not just the safety at the boundary of the set, but also a smooth deceleration of trajectories as they approach the boundary.
+We refer to this condition as the \textit{\cbfconstraint}.
+Although these concepts provide an effective framework for safety verification and control, designing CBFs remains a nontrivial problem, as the feasibility of the barrier constraint must be ensured everywhere inside the safe set.
+This challenge has motivated significant recent efforts toward systematic methods for designing or learning CBFs \cite{dawson2023safe}.